 - milk and juice cartons

-- glass bottles and jars (no glass ovenware, drinking glasses, window or windscreen glass as they have a different melting point and if mixed with other glass will ruin the recycling process when batches are melted).
-Remove lids from glass jars and aerosol cans and place in yellow-lid bin too
+- glass bottles and jars (no glass ovenware, drinking glasses, microwave glass turntable, window or windscreen glass as they have a different melting point and if mixed with other glass will ruin the recycling process when batches are melted).
+Remove lids from glass jars and aerosol cans and place in yellow-lid bin too.

 - aluminium, steel and aerosol cans (please don't flatten these containers as it reduces the effectiveness of sorting machinery such as magnets and eddy-current separators, and they can become hidden in newspaper or cardboard).

 - aluminium foil if clean and squashed into a ball (with a minimum size of a very large orange) so it can be removed by our machinery.
 Flat sheets and small amounts of foil cannot be sorted by the eddy current so they contaminate other products are fall off the sorting belt and go to landfill.